baptsc/hackerranksubs/README.md

 The solutions I push to this repository are passing all tests cases on Hackerrank.

-I use only C++ to solve challenges (to train myself with this language).
+I use only C++ to solve challenges.

 Note : since we must submit code in a single file on Hackerrank, the whole solution to a problem is contained in a main.cpp in this repository.
 Sometimes when multiple classes are necessary to solve a challenge, it can make the file difficult to read, I do apologize for that.